Asymptotic Normality for Multivariate Random Forest Estimators: Gaussianity of Multivariate -Statistics

+\end{splitting-stability} \begin{remark} Since $p$ and $p'$ are discrete probability distributions: thus, if $p$ and $p'$ are written as vectors of probability masses, then the total variation distance is the $L_1$ norm between the two vectors. \end{remark} Since the distribution of $X$ has a density that is bounded above and below, a simple H\"oeffding bound shows that the number of sample points in $v$ is bounded above and below by $s|v|$, with the constants adjusted so that the failure probability is less than\footnote{For example, the probability that a binomial random variable $B(n,p)$ deviates from $np$ by more than $\sqrt{n \log n}$ is less than $C/s^2$ for some constant $C$.} $1/s^2$.
+Since this is smaller than the required bound $(\log^p s \cdot s)^{-1}$, we may interpret $s|v|$ in \eqref{eq:29} to be the number of samples in $|v|$ without loss of generality.
+Relatedly, \cite{Wager2015AdaptiveCO}'s Lemma 12 (see also the proof of Lemma~2 in \cite{crf}) extends to this fact to be uniform across nodes.

-Recall that with probability exceeding $1/s$, the number of sample points $X_1, \dots, X_s$ in the hyperrectangle $v$ is approximately $s|v|$, from our uniform distribution assumption.
-In general, since the density of $X$ is bounded away from zero and infinity, the number of sample points will be bounded (above and below) by a constant times $s|v|$.
-Therefore, the stability assumption places a restriction on procedure used to select optimal splits: namely, if the decision is made on the basis of $m$ points, then by moving any one of the points changes the optimal split with probability bounded by $m^{-(1+\delta)}$.
+The stability assumption places a restriction on procedure used to select optimal splits: namely, if the decision is made on the basis of $m$ points, then conditioning on any one of the points changes the optimal split with probability bounded by $m^{-(1+\epsilon)}$.
 In practice, most splitting procedures satisfy a stronger bound.
-A set of sufficient conditions is given in the following proposition. \begin{proposition} Assume that the optimal split is chosen based on the quantities
+A set of sufficient conditions is given in the following proposition. \begin{proposition} Assume that the optimal split at a node $v$ is chosen based on the quantities

 for some $Q \geq 1$, where $\mu_1, \dots, \mu_Q$ are the sample averages of the points being split